BurntSushi/termcolor/README.md

 If your machine doesn't support AVX instructions, then simply remove `avx-accel` from the features list.
 Similarly for SIMD (which corresponds roughly to SSE instructions).

+The `simd-accel` and `avx-accel` features enable SIMD support in certain ripgrep dependencies (responsible for counting lines and transcoding).
+They are not necessary to get SIMD optimizations for search; those are enabled automatically.
+Hopefully, some day, the `simd-accel` and `avx-accel` features will similarly become unnecessary.

 ### Running tests